Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- numerical results

 \subsection{Network trained simultaneously on several nonlinear feedback forces}

 So far, we have trained our model on only one specific feedback force in a range of parameters.
 However, in practical applications, it may be desirable to have a more versatile network that can infer the delay time for a wide variety of feedback forces, where the underlying functional form cannot be specified with certainty.
 To demonstrate that, in principle, this is also possible, we trained a convolutional neural network on the different nonlinear equations of motion in Eqs.~\eqref{eq:dw_linear}-\eqref{eq:tilted_washboard_nonlinear}.
 The corresponding results are presented in Fig.~\ref{fig:results_several_forces_network}.
-Each data point represents the classification probability averaged over two noise realizations, the three different functional forms of forces as well as several different combinations of the system parameters.
+Each data point represents the classification probability averaged over $10$ noise realizations, three different functional forms of forces as well as 27 combinations of the system parameters that are different from those used in training.

-Close to the delay times on which the network was trained, we again encounter the activation curves resembling a Gaussian and inference probability around 90 percent.
-Further away from those delay times, we see an elevated activation of other output nodes, i.e. the probability of miss-classification increases between two values of $\tau_\mathrm{node}$.
+From Fig.~\ref{fig:results_several_forces_network}a we observe good inference accuracy with classification probability around 90 percent close to the delay times on which the network was trained.
+Furthermore, we again observe activation curves that resemble a Gaussian (see Fig.~\ref{fig:results_several_forces_network}b).
+Further away from those delay times, we see an elevated activation of other output nodes, i.e. the probability of miss-classification increases between two values of $\tau_\mathrm{node}$ but overall remains small (below 10 percent).
 Although it is not possible to specify the exact reason for this behavior, it might be due to the systems dynamical response in some parameter regimes being less sensitive to the perturbation applied.

 We note that while not strictly necessary, to improve inference accuracy, we here applied confining attractive harmonic instantaneous potential for a time interval longer than the delay time before applying the perturbing force to ensure a consistent initial history.